-Keep up to date to what’s going on in your area: Radio România Bucure?ti fm, Radio România Cluj (with local stations in Sighet and Sibiu), Radio România Constanta, Radio Vacan?a, Radio România Oltenia-Craiova, Radio România Iasi, Radio România Resita, Radio România Târgu Mures, Radio România Timisoara (with the Arad local station).
+Keep up to date to what’s going on in your area: Radio România Bucuresti fm, Radio România Cluj (with local stations in Sighet and Sibiu), Radio România Constanta, Radio Vacanta, Radio România Oltenia-Craiova, Radio România Iasi, Radio România Resita, Radio România Târgu Mures, Radio România Timisoara (with the Arad local station).

-The broadcasts of our regional stations are also available online on the studios’ websites, via smarthphone or tablet applications or social networking sites.
+The broadcasts of our regional stations are also available online on the studios’ websites, via smartphone or tablet applications or social networking sites.